Inclusion in the PHE Classroom

 Altering our sports training schedules to accommodate for students who have to exercise during Ramadam as well as serving food after sundown for any banquets, awards services or high school prom

-Promote co-ed inturmeurals or a new co-ed sports league and partner with other schools to allow all high calaber athletes to participate together without any gender divide.
+Promoting co-ed inturmeurals or a new co-ed sports league and partner with other schools to allow all high calibre athletes to participate together without any gender divide.
 This would be inclusive for students in the LGBTQ+ community as well.

-Develop some clubs or sport competitions for students living with disabilities and have them compete against other schools.
-Our next para athletes have to get their start from somewhere
+Developing clubs or sport competitions for students living with disabilities and have them compete against other schools.

 Inclusion, Diversity & Equity